lumigo-io/SAR-Lambda-Janitor/README.md

 * **Never delete the $LATEST version**.
 This is the default version that will be used when you invoke a function.
 * **Never delete versions that are  referenced by an alias**.
 If you use aliases to manage different stages - dev, staging, etc. then the latest version referenced by your aliases will not be deleted.
 * **Keeping the most recent N versions**.
 Even if you don't use aliases at all, we will always keep the most recent N versions, where N can be configured with the `VersionsToKeep` parameter when you install the app. **Defaults to 3**.
+* **Dry-Run** enabled by default.
+Add ENV variable dryRun = false to enable deletions.
+* **Delay Value** Env variable configured delay in MS to avoid API "too many requests" errors.
+Defaults to 10ms - adjust as needed if you have *large* numbers of lambdas and versions.

 ## Deploying to your account (via the console)